grace-notes/website/contents/topics/eucharist.md

 ---
 title: "The Eucharist (the Lord's Table)"
-titleIndex: "Eucharist, the Lord's Table"
+indexTitle: "Eucharist, the Lord's Table"
 pdf: "eucharist.pdf"
 description: "The history of the relationship between the Passover and the Lord's Supper."
 tableofcontents: true